GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: System Model

 where \( \Lambda_{max} \) is the maximum number of EDs a UAV can handle simultaneously.
 This constraint prevents UAVs from overloading and helps balance the network load.

-In a LoRa network, SFs are critical parameters that determine both data rate and transmission range.
-Optimizing SF selection is essential for effective communication.
-Therefore, in this work, the SF for each uplink transmission is selected from a predefined set $\Psi = \{7, 8, 9, 10, 11, 12\}$.
-For each ED $v$, the SF allocation is modeled by a binary association variable $\psi_{v,n}[t]$, where $n \in \Psi$.
-Specifically, $\psi_{v,n}[t] = 1$ if ED $v$ communicates using SF $n$ during time slot $t$; otherwise, $\psi_{v,n}[t] = 0$.
-The selected SF at time $t$ for ED $v$ can then be represented by $\Psi_v[t] = \sum_{n \in \Psi} \psi_{v,n}[t] \cdot n.$ Furthermore, we assume that each ED uses only one SF at any given time slot $t$, leading to the following constraint:
+In a LoRa network, spreading factors are critical parameters that determine both data rate and transmission range.
+Optimizing spreading factor selection is essential for effective communication.
+Therefore, in this work, the spreading factor for each uplink transmission is selected from a predefined set ${\bf \Psi} = \{7, 8, 9, 10, 11, 12\}$.
+For each ED $v$, the spreading factor allocation is modeled by a binary association variable $\psi_{v,n}[t]$, where $n \in {\bf \Psi}$.
+Specifically, $\psi_{v,n}[t] = 1$ if ED $v$ communicates using spreading factor $n$ during time slot $t$; otherwise, $\psi_{v,n}[t] = 0$.
+The selected spreading factor at time $t$ for ED $v$ can then be represented by $\Psi_v[t] = \sum_{n \in {\bf \Psi}} \psi_{v,n}[t] \cdot n.$ Furthermore, we assume that each ED uses only one spreading factor at any given time slot $t$, leading to the following constraint